sumeetpalsingh/R_course/README.md

 ## Step 1: Get R

-Install R 3.6.0 or later installed on your computer.
+Install R 3.6.0 or later on your computer.

 ### To install R, you can do so [here](https://cran.rstudio.com/).